 Find what you need in our searchable FAQ.

-Graduate students are welcome to use the Graduate Commons on Level 3, a dedicated study and collaboration space for graduate students.
+*Graduate Commons.
+The Graduate Commons on Level 3 is a dedicated study and collaboration space for graduate students.
 Swipe your One Card outside the room to enter.

 *Research Carrels.
 Researchers working on extended projects can apply for research carrels in the Babbidge Library http://www.lib.uconn.edu/about/rooms/carrels.html.

 Music & Dramatic Arts Library/Storrs - The library has a quiet space available to 5-6 students on a first come first serve basis.

 Pharmacy Library/Storrs - The library has 4 group study rooms that can be reserved online.
 2-hour blocks of time available. https://uconncalendar.lib.uconn.edu/reserve/pharmacy

 Avery Point - The library has two floors with individual and group study spaces.
 Sign-up is required at the Front Desk in order to reserve any room.
 Two hour blocks of time available. https://lib.uconn.edu/location/avery-point-campus-library/policies/

 UConn Library at Hartford Public Library - **Note: Due to significant water damage sustained at the Hartford Public Library as the result of a burst pipe, the Hartford Public Library (HPL) and all UConn Library spaces located in HPL are closed to the public.